Montana Highway Patrol, Montana

 Add to My HeroesMichael M. Ren

-Patrolman Michael Ren was shot and killed after being called to assist a deputy from the Lincoln County Sheriff's Office in serving two felony warrants on a recently released mental patient.
-The suspect was wanted for violating the terms of his release from a state mental health facility.
-Patrolman Ren spotted the suspect driving a pickup truck, and a high-speed chase ensued.
+The subject was wanted for violating the terms of his release from a state mental health facility.
+Patrolman Ren spotted the subject driving a pickup truck, and a high-speed chase ensued.

 The suspect ran to a nearby residence and took the household hostage.
-Officers from the sheriff's department, Highway Patrol, and U.S. Border Patrol surrounded the residence.
+Officers from the sheriff's department, Highway Patrol, and U.S. Border Patrol surrounded the place.
 After six hours, the suspect released his hostages but remained barricaded inside the house.
 Three canisters of tear gas were fired into the home, and the suspect surrendered.
-The suspect was charged with the murder of a police officer and was committed to a mental institution.
-He was later released and committed suicide.

 Patrolman Ren was a United States Air Force veteran who served with the Montana Highway Patrol for six years assigned to District VI and previously served as a police officer in Columbia Falls, Montana, for two years.
-He was survived by his wife, 5-year-old son, and his parents.
+He was survived by his wife, a 5-year-old son, and his parents.
 In 2000 Patrolman Ren's son joined the Montana Highway Patrol.

 Bio